 Currently, the Cisco platform integrates the following components:

 - Infrastructure: HyperFlex;

 - Network Interface Container (CNI): Cisco ACI, Contiv, Calico;

 - Container Storage: HyperFlex Flex Driver;

 - Monitoring: Prometheus, Grafana;

 - Logging: Elasticsearch, Fluentd, Kibana (EFK).

-Each of the solutions listed can be used individually and manually configured, but the advantage of the Cisco platform lies in the fact that all of these applications are pre-set so as to form together a stable unitary system.
-Practically, with this integration, Cisco has created a single solution that allows the automation of an extensive range of operations, delivering speed, operational reliability and efficiency for developers.
+Each of the solutions listed can be used individually and manually configured, but the advantage of the Cisco platform lies in the fact that all of these applications are pre-set so as to come together as a stable unitary system.
+Practically, with this integration, Cisco has created a single solution that allows the automation of an extensive range of operations, delivering speed, operational reliability, and efficiency for developers.

 A third competitive advantage is Cisco’s guaranteed support for the entire suite.
 An important addition to most of the Open Source distributions, considering that their update pace is atypical, and updates and patches applied to each application across the platform can cause compatibility issues.
 Cisco solves all these issues through the Technical Assistance Center (TAC), which for customers translates into the advantage of calling a single support center.